jyablonski/pyspark_prac/jacobs_notes.md

 Narrow transformations just map input data to 1 partition.
 Wide Transformations may read from multiple different partitions, do some processing logic, and then store to many output partitions.
 This requires the reshuffling of data across executors.

-In cluster mode, a spark Applicatino Driver and its executors all run inside the cluster in assocation with its workers.
+In cluster mode, a spark Application Driver and its executors all run inside the cluster in assocation with its workers.

 In client mode, the application driver runs in a machine outside of the cluster.
 This is more flexible, better security reasons (user code may not be trustworthy) etc.